ibexa/documentation-developer/docs/guide/data_migration.md

 - `section`
 - `location`

-If you do not provide the `--type` option, the command will ask you to select a type of data.
+If you do not provide the `--type` option, the command asks you to select a type of data.

 ### mode

-The mandatory `--mode` option defines the action that importing the file will perform.
+The mandatory `--mode` option defines the action that importing the file performs.
 The following modes are available:

 - `create` - creates new items
 - `update` - updates an existing item.
 Only covers specified fields and properties.
 If the item does not exist, causes an error.
 - `delete` - deletes an existing item.
 If the item does not exist, causes an error.

-If you do not provide the `--mode` option, the command will ask you to select the mode.
+If you do not provide the `--mode` option, the command asks you to select the mode.

 The following combinations of types are modes are available: